-2. All active players will be put into the batting order.
-If you will be playing in the field even for 1 inning, you will be batting all game.
-You can change fielding positions all you would like, but once the game starts, the batting order may not be altered for any reason.
-The batting order is at the discretion of the team, but must be listed as guy, girl, guy, girl, etc, including bottom to top of the lineup.
-To keep your lineup going like this, set it up with two independent lists, one for guys and one for girls.
-Go through until each person has batted, then go back through the list and make tally marks after they go again.
-This makes sure you keep the order consistent.
+2. All active players will be put into the kicking order.
+If you will be playing in the field even for 1 inning, you must kick.
+If you kick, you do not have to field.
+You can change fielding positions at anytime, but once the game starts, the kicking order may not be altered.
+Teams must send up players to kick as every other gender.
+To keep your lineup going like this where everyone kicks equally and there’s no plug and play kickers being sent up, set it up with separate lists, going through them until each person has kicked.
+Then go back through the lists and make tally marks after they go again.
+This makes sure you keep the order consistent and everyone kicks equally.

 4. Since this is kickball and no catch is a gimmie, we enforce an “Infield Fly Rule” only if a double play is turned on a dropped ball that flew up in the infield with an arc of 15-20+ feet.
 Therefore this will rarely be called, but if it is will be called after the play has ended.
 This is simply to prevent players from trying to pull a fast one and intentionally dropping easy fly balls to turn a double play.
 Just play with integrity on this please.
 It is entirely the umps judgement call when to enforce this rule.
 No fly ball is really a gimme in kickball 🙂

 5. You must stay on the base until the ball is kicked.
 If the runner leaves before this time, that player is out and the ball re-thrown.
 If that was the third out of the inning, the person who was up when this happened is still up first the next inning.
 There are also no lead-offs.
 If you lead off you will be called out.
 You may leave the base as soon as the ball is hit.
 You may tag up on foul balls that are caught.